 There is a particle detector mounted near the telescope, called the Electron, Proton, Helium INstrument (EPHIN) (see 2.5).
 This detector is used to monitor the local charged particle environment as part of the scheme to protect the focal-plane instruments from particle radiation damage.
 Data taken during an observation are available to the observer.
-The performance of EPHIN has degraded at higher temperatues in the past year.
-New pitch angle restrictions have been introduced to keep EPHIN at an acceptible operating temperature (see section 3.3.2).
+The performance of EPHIN has degraded at higher temperatues in recent years.
+Pitch angle restrictions are in place to keep EPHIN at an acceptible operating temperature (see section 3.3.2).